 It sounded like a grand and impossible idea: moving to Spain for a year.
-Strangely and luckily enough it wasn’t as hard as we imagined it would be, and since pulling off our great dream in 2013/14, we’ve become evangelical in our enthusiasm to help others take the leap and live their own Spanish adventure.
+Strangely and luckily, it wasn’t as hard as we imagined it would be, and since pulling off our great dream, we’ve become evangelical in our enthusiasm to help others take the leap and live their own Spanish adventure.

 I have learned that each family arrives at their decision to spend a year in Spain for different reasons however one thing is certain: once you take the leap, there is so much wonderful learning to experience, you will never look back.